AndrewEllis93/Print-Tuning-Guide/README.md

 - Ensure you are **not** measuring your Z seam corner.
 - There should be no signs of underextrusion before or after the corner.
     - It can help to shine a bright flashlight between the walls.
-- It is normal for there to be a small amount of bulge still.
-When in doubt, choose the lower value.
+- **It is normal for there to be a small amount of bulge on the trailing edge.
+When in doubt, choose the lower value.**
 - If the height differs between corners, take a rough average.

 **6)** Calculate your new pressure advance value: